 Spend less time promoting individual books or service you provide, and more on giving interviews, setting up events, getting your name out among influencers, building name recognition and reputation.

 You need to think about how your readers will receive your messages.
-If you write both nonfiction for authors and fantasy books, and you're pushing out content for both these on your Facebook page, your fantasy readers might become disengaged if they constantly see writing advice and vice a versa.
+If you write both nonfiction for authors and fantasy books, and you're pushing out content for both these on your Facebook page, your fantasy readers might become disengaged if they constantly see writing advice, and vice versa.

 You'll still have to do some element of separation.
-For example, Orna Ross uses Instagram to build her poetry platform and Facebook to build her fiction and non-fiction platforms.
-She also separates her literary work from her non-fiction by using an initial in her name.
-Her fiction and poetry is published under Orna Ross, her non-fiction publishing guides for authors under Orna A Ross.
+For example, Orna Ross uses Instagram to build her poetry platform and Facebook to build her fiction platform.
+She also separates her literary work from her non-fiction by using an initial in her name, with fiction and poetry under Orna Ross, and non-fiction publishing guides for authors under Orna A Ross.

 This keeps her metadata and sales data clean on bookselling platforms and means readers see the correct genre of books in the also-bought categories, while not losing out on the brand recognition of her name.

-Our thanks to Chrissey Harrison, novelist and ALLi member, for providing her guide to honing your web presence as part of your author platform, below.
-While writing her debut novel, Chrissey put much time into creating an effective author platform, so that when it came to publication time, she was able to leverage that platform into fully funding her costs, through a crowdfunding campaign on Kickstarter.
+Our thanks to Chrissey Harrison, novelist and ALLi member, for providing her guide to honing your web presence as one strand of your author platform.
+While writing her debut novel, Chrissey put much time into creating an effective author platform, so that when it came to publication, she could leverage that platform into fully funding her costs, through a crowdfunding campaign on Kickstarter.
 You can connect with Chrissey through her author website and on Twitter .